I started getting into nootropics over a year ago and have been experimenting with different supplements.

 Does Joe Rogan Take Alpha Brain?

 Yes, Joe Rogan takes Alpha Brain and has promoted it on his podcast.
-He has specifically said that it seems to help him find the right words and formulate better sentences for interviews.
+He said that the product seems to help him find the right words and formulate better sentences for interviews.

 Can You Take Alpha Brain Every Day?

 Yes, you can take Alpha Brain every day.
-You might want to start with a lower dose to see how it works, but taking 2 capsules a day shouldn’t have any negative effects.
+However, you might want to start with a lower dose to see how it works for you, but taking two capsules a day shouldn’t have any adverse effects.